 Work is being done to incite a shift in the architecture industry, and there are certain productive regulations.
 Janna mentions those on energy conservation as an example, as well as adding, “RIBA (Royal Institute of British Architects) is setting standards for architects to bring more sustainable options to the table”.
 In the meantime, it is all about having the know-how and understanding to recognise where these regulations are inadequate and what you should be aiming for.
 Getting the country to ‘zero carbon’ by 2050 (or preferably earlier) demands us all to leap far beyond current standards.

 Seemingly, it’s not just in more developed parts of the world that the rules and regulations are an issue.
-India is a prime example of somewhere with inadequate government policies, procedures, and rules that prevent green buildings from becoming more commonplace.
+Developing parts of Asia, such as China and Vietnam – although increasingly less so India – are impeded by inadequate government policies, procedures, and rules that prevent green buildings from becoming more commonplace.

 In addition to a shortage of regulations to encourage sustainable construction, builders and developers often have to put in extra time, money, and effort as there are even more approvals and clearances required for sustainable buildings.